dr-natetorious/TIM-7010-Computer_Networks_and_Mobile_Computing/Section_2_Mobile/Week3_Intro/Readings/Isolation/README.md

 Previous research attempted to monitor the operating system events, such as linux kernel events.
 Others have used similar telemetry feeds combined with machine learning algorithms.

 Researchers have also identified that the number of permissions required for modern applications is increasing.
 This is resulting in more attack surface through more complex interactions.
-To further compound these challenges it has been proposed that no one understands the permissions model and resulting in exceess rights.

-Some have proposed more granular permission models and allowing the user capabilities to twiddle them off/on.
-This relies on the user to be deeply technical and would be difficult to implement in pratice.
+Some have proposed more granular permission models and allowing the user capabilities to twiddle them off/on. ~This relies on the user to be deeply technical and would be difficult to implement in pratice.
+To further compound these challenges it has been proposed that no one understands the permissions model and resulting in exceess rights.~

 To protect the application others have created sandboxing and isolation technologies that can be repacked into an existing package.
 This is an interesting solution and typically repackaing is used for malicious purposes such as advertising revenue hijacking.